I WILL Journey

 His journey to promote inclusion has been multifaceted, spanning various aspects of his portfolio.
 In his research, Rene strives to contribute to changing the discourse around disability and inform policies that support inclusivity.
 Through his teaching as associate professor of Strategy and Entrepreneurship at Rotterdam School of Management, Erasmus University (RSM), Rene directly influences individuals, helping them understand the importance of creating an inclusive environment for people with disabilities.

 Moreover, Rene actively engages with organisations and policymakers to advocate for changes in hiring practices and to influence economic policies that foster inclusion.
-His involvement in the Young Erasmus Academy and as a board member of the Ministry of Economic Affairs enables him to contribute to shaping inclusive practices at both university and national levels.
+He contributes to magazines and newspapers with thought-provoking articles, such as his latest opinion piece in the Financial Times, entitled ‘Business must focus on ability, not disability’.
+And his involvement in the Young Erasmus Academy and as a board member of the Ministry of Economic Affairs enables Rene to contribute to shaping inclusive practices at both university and national levels.

 Looking forward, Rene's plan is to ensure that the projects he has initiated flourish and deliver on their promises.
 He aims to make a tangible impact through his research, teaching, engagement, funding initiatives and overall advocacy efforts.
 By working in collaboration with various stakeholders, Rene strives to create lasting change and to promote the full inclusion of people with disabilities in the workplace.